Phishing Email Examples: How to Recognize a Phishing Email

-A phishing email is a fraudulent email message that is made to look like it was sent by a legitimate company.
-These emails contain messages that ask you to provide sensitive personal information in various ways.
-If you don’t look carefully at the emails you receive, you might not be able to tell the difference between a normal email and a phishing email.
-Scammers work hard to make phishing emails resemble emails sent by trusted companies as closely as possible, which is why you need to be cautious when you open emails and click the links they contain.
+A phishing email or text (also known as SMiShing) is a fraudulent message made to look legitimate, and typically asks you to provide sensitive personal information in various ways.
+If you don’t look carefully at the emails or texts, however, you might not be able to tell the difference between a regular message and a phishing message.
+Scammers work hard to make phishing messages closely resemble emails and texts sent by trusted companies, which is why you need to be cautious when you open these messages and click the links they contain.

 Phishing scammers often undo their own plans by making simple mistakes that are easy to spot once you know how to recognize them.
-Check for the following signs of phishing every time you open an email:
+Check for the following signs of phishing every time you open an email or text:

 It’s poorly written

-Phishing emails often contain grammatical errors, spelling mistakes, and other telltale signs that they weren’t written by marketing departments at major corporations.
-Even the biggest companies sometimes make small errors in their emails, but if you see multiple, glaring grammatical errors in an email that asks for your personal information, you might have become the target of a phishing scammer.
+Even the biggest companies sometimes make minor errors in their communications.
+Phishing messages often contain grammatical errors, spelling mistakes, and other blatant errors that major corporations wouldn’t make.
+If you see multiple, glaring grammatical errors in an email or text that asks for your personal information, you might be a target of a phishing scam.

 The logo doesn’t look right

-To enhance the credibility of their emails, phishing scammers often steal the logos of prominent corporations or websites.
+To enhance their edibility, phishing scammers often steal the logos of who they’re impersonating.
 In many cases, however, they don’t steal corporate logos correctly.
-The logo in a phishing email might have the wrong aspect ratio, or it might be low-resolution.
-If you have to squint to make out the logo in an email message, chances are that it’s a phishing email.
+The logo in a phishing email or text might have the wrong aspect ratio or low-resolution.
+If you have to squint to make out the logo in a message, the chances are that it’s phishing.

 The URL doesn’t match

-Phishing emails come in all shapes and sizes, but there are a few types of phishing emails that are more common than others.
-Let’s review some examples of the most frequently sent phishing emails:
+Phishing messages come in all shapes and sizes, but there are a few types of phishing emails and texts that are more common than others.
+Let’s review some examples of the most frequently sent phishing scams:

 Account suspended scam